ericwang13/APCSFinalProject/README.md

 10. Worked on JavaFX frontend.
 Created a input field and submit button to change which filter/effect you want to use on the fly.
 Invalid numbers default to the capture stream without any effects.
 Pretty ugly, but functional.

+11. Fixed the bug that would occur if anything was inputed besides an integer into the filter field

-11. Improved JavaFX related stuff.
+12. Improved JavaFX related stuff.
 Frontend difference is minimal, but on the backend code is much more organized.
 I reworked the JavaFX stuff to all be in the Controller class which is linked with the application.fxml file.

+13. Added a new effect, the noise effect.
+This filter basically just makes the stream look bad, oversaturated and grainy/noisy

+14. Added a blur slider that only appears when one of the slider effects are selected (blur face or box blur).
+For everything else it will hide.